AustralianSynchrotron/ophyd/doc/source/device-overview.rst

 There are two different locations where the
 ``hints`` dictionary is created.

-1. during the specification of an ophyd :class:`Device`
+1. during the specification of an ophyd :class:`~device.Device`
 1. configuration of the ``start`` document by a :mod:`bluesky` plan

 The ``hints`` dictionary has well-known keys.